 Research and development (R&D) tax credit

-The Taxation (Research and Development Tax Credits) Act 2019 received the Royal assent on 7 May 2019 and is now in force.
-The Act introduces a 15% tax credit on eligible R&D expenditure and is intended to raise the amount of R&D undertaken in New Zealand to 2% of gross domestic product (GDP) by 2028.
+On 7 May 2019, the Government enacted the Taxation (Research and Development Tax Credits) Act 2019.
+The Act introduces a 15% tax credit on eligible research and development expenditure, and is intended to raise the amount of R&D undertaken in New Zealand to two percent of GDP by 2028.

 Key features of the regime include:

-- Eligible internal software expenditure, capped at NZD 25 million.
+- eligible internal software expenditure capped at $25 million

-- Current Callaghan Innovation Growth Grant recipients and associated entities are ineligible to claim the R&D tax credit in the same income year.
+- current Callaghan Innovation Growth Grant recipients and associated entities are ineligible to claim.

-Businesses that claim R&D tax credits must keep records that demonstrate the activities undertaken met the definition of an R&D activity.
+Businesses claiming R&D tax credits must keep records that demonstrate the activities undertaken meet the definition of an R&D activity.
 The documentation will be relied upon during the claim approval and review processes to determine whether eligible R&D is being undertaken.
 These records should be kept contemporaneously.

 Goods and services tax (GST) on low-value imported goods

-On 5 December 2018, the government introduced the Taxation (Annual Rates for 2019-20, GST Offshore Supplier Registration, and Remedial Matters) Bill.
-The Bill proposes to apply GST to low-value goods that are located outside New Zealand at the time of supply and delivered to a New Zealand address.
-Businesses that make more than NZD 60,000 of taxable supplies to New Zealand in a 12-month period will be required to register for New Zealand GST and remit GST of 15% on the sale of low-value goods.
-Under the proposals, low-value goods will be defined as goods valued at or below NZD 1,000.
+On 5 December 2018, the Government enacted the Taxation (Annual Rates for 2019-20, GST Offshore Supplier Registration, and Remedial Matters) Act 2018.
+The Act applies GST to low-value goods that are located outside New Zealand at the time of supply and delivered to a New Zealand address.
+Businesses that make more than NZD 60,000 of taxable supplies to New Zealand in a 12-month period are now required to register for New Zealand GST and remit GST of 15% on the sale of low-value goods.
+Low-value goods are defined as goods valued at or below NZD 1,000.

-These proposals will also apply to electronic marketplaces (EMPs) and re-deliverers.
-This means that EMPs will be responsible for registering and remitting GST on sales to New Zealand of low-value goods that are made through their platform.
+The Act also applies to electronic marketplaces (EMPs) and re-deliverers.
+This means that EMPs are responsible for registering and remitting GST on sales to New Zealand of low-value goods that are made through their platform.
 Re-deliverers are used by consumers when the supplier or marketplace does not offer shipping to New Zealand.
-Under the proposals, re-deliverers would be required to register and return GST in respect of goods that they re-deliver to a New Zealand address.
+The Act requires re-deliverers to register and return GST in respect of goods that they re-deliver to a New Zealand address.